 Mahir Şaul is a professor of anthropology at the University of Illinois, Urbana-Champaign.
 He is coauthor of African Challenge to Empire: Culture and History in the Volta-Bani Anticolonial War and author of many articles on West African anthropology and social and economic history.

-Listed in: African Studies · Military History · African Film · Film and Video - History and Criticism · Media and Film Studies · History · African History
+Listed in: African Studies · Military History · African Film · Film and Video - History and Criticism · Media Studies · History · African History

 Viewing African Cinema in the Twenty-first Century